mrjithin/Takneek-10-Days-Over-Kanpur/README.md

 - **Charger Graph** — $O(P^3)$ (Floyd–Warshall)
 - **Depot→Prof preprocessing** - $O(M * C * P^2)$ in the worst-case
 - **Order Sorting** - $O(N*log(N))$
-- **Simulation loop** -  $O(T * D * Step Path)$ where path_step is average steps per drone per turn
+- **Simulation loop** -  $O(T * D)$
-- **Memory usage** - It is dominated by distCharge and has the complexity $(P^2)$

 ---
-### Assumtions and limitations
+### Limitations and Improvements
 - **Inventory is not actively decremented** - this was explained earlier as well.
 It assumes inventories are sufficient for queued orders.
 However if it tries to pickup an order whose inventory is not sufficient then also it tries to pickup the order.
-According to the PS it would be an invalid move and instead of pickup it would execute stay.
+According to the PS it would be an invalid move and instead of pickup it would execute `STAY`.
 However according to our strategy we still deduct 5 battery points and ensures that the drone is not discharged.

-- **The system is designed for safety-first** - it avoids lost drones rather than maximal throughput or aprovably optimal schedule.
+- **The system is designed for safety-first** - it avoids lost drones rather than maximal throughput or approvably optimal schedule.

-- **Bruteforcing the pre-processing part** - some functions written for pre computation are brute forced and they could have been more optimised
+- **Bruteforcing the pre-processing part** - some functions written for pre computation are brute forced and they could have been more optimised.